bdwgc/bdwgc/docs/overview.md

 The collector is not completely portable, but the distribution includes ports to most standard PC and UNIX/Linux platforms.
-The collector should work on Linux, Android, BSD variants, OS/2, Windows (Win32 and Win64), MacOS X, iOS, HP/UX, Solaris, Tru64 (OSF/1), Irix, Symbian and other operating systems.
+The collector should work on Linux, Android, BSD variants, OS/2, Windows (Win32 and Win64), macOS, iOS, HP/UX, Solaris, Tru64 (OSF/1), Irix, Symbian and other operating systems.
 Some platforms are more polished (better supported) than others.

-Irix `pthreads`, Linux threads, Windows threads, Solaris threads (`pthreads` only), HP/UX 11 `pthreads`, Tru64 `pthreads`, and MacOS X threads are supported.
+Irix `pthreads`, Linux threads, Windows threads, Solaris threads (`pthreads` only), HP/UX 11 `pthreads`, Tru64 `pthreads` and Darwin threads are supported.

 See also [here](porting.md) for the instructions on how to port the library to new platforms.